photoprism/photoprism-docs/docs/user-guide/library/indexing.md

 Names will be ignored in the directory and all subdirectories.
 An `*` character will act as a wildcard.

+Directories or files will only be ignored if they have not been previously indexed.
+If PhotoPrism has already indexed a directory or file, adding it to the `.ppignore` file will not result in the directory or file being removed from PhotoPrism.
+If directories or files have already been indexed and you wish for those directories or files to be ignored, you must reset the database by running the command `photoprism reset`.
+For more information about resetting the database, refer to [Commands - Reset Database](https://docs.photoprism.org/user-guide/advanced/commands/#reset-db).

 #### When should "Complete Rescan" be selected? ####

 If selected, all files in the *originals* folder will be re-indexed, including already indexed and unchanged files.